evkx/evkx.github.io/content/models/automobili_pininfarina/battista/battista/_index.md

 ### Brakes

 The rear and front brakes are [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
-The front discs are 390 mm, and the rear discs are 390 mm.
+The front discs measure 390 mm, while the rear discs are 390 mm.

 ### Regenerative Braking